aknot242/terraform-nginx-auth/README.md

 1. Log into the F5 Distributed Cloud console.

-2. Navigate to “Distributed Apps”.
+2. Navigate to "Distributed Apps".

 3. Select the namespace you created earlier in the top left menu.

-4. Click on “Applications” -> “Virtual K8s”.
+4. Click on "Applications" -> "Virtual K8s".

-5. Note that a cluster has been created and is showing a “Ready” status:
+5. Note that a cluster has been created and is showing a "Ready" status:

     ![Deployment ready](images/2215.png)

 6. Click on the cluster link.
 Here you can examine the Services, Deployment objects, and Pods that were deployed to the cluster.

-7. Click “Load Balancers” -> “HTTP Load Balancers”.
+7. Click "Load Balancers" -> "HTTP Load Balancers".
 Click on each of the Load Balancers that were created and examine the metrics available.
 Note that the deployed applications are healthy.

 ### Cleanup

 A benefit of using Terraform is that removing all the resources it created in F5 Distributed Cloud is just as easy as creating them.
-For this, use Terraform destroy, and type “yes” when prompted:
+For this, use Terraform destroy, and type "yes" when prompted:

 ```shell
 terraform destroy